-YARA's Köping S3 nitric acid plant operates at a pressure of around 5 bars inside the ammonia oxidation reactor.
+YARA's Köping S2 nitric acid plant operates at atmospheric pressure inside the ammonia oxidation reactors.
 Through the introduction of the secondary catalyst into the ammonia reactor, a slight pressure drop (ΔP) is expected to occur.
 This ΔP may lead to a slight reduction in ammonia conversion efficiency and hence a very small reduction in nitric acid output.
 In practice, this loss of production is likely to be insignificant.